Rule of Thirds in Photography: Composition Tips

 There are a couple of ways that come to mind for those wanting to practice with the rule of thirds.
 Eventually, you should be able to gauge the composition by eye, but initially you may want some assistance.
 With experience, you’ll find that some crops just “feel” better – I actually feel slightly uncomfortable sometimes when looking at a photo that is composed a little “off,” and use this intuition to improve my composition.

-Firstly, a number of cameras allow you to enable a rule of thirds overlay in the viewfinder.
+Firstly, a number of cameras allow you to enable a gridded overlay in the viewfinder.
 In fact, I have yet to find a camera that doesn’t offer this – even iPhones do!
 So dig into your camera’s menu, and try to enable a compositional aid overlay.
 This should help you to compose on the move.

-Secondly, when you’re cropping your photos in your editing software, you should be able to enable a rule of thirds overlay on the cropping tool.
+Secondly, when you’re cropping your photos in your editing software, you should be able to enable the same overlay on the cropping tool.
 This can be done in Photoshop, as well as Lightroom and Luminar.

-Whilst the rule of thirds in a fantastic way to immediately improve a photo’s composition, it can also hold you back if you stick to it in all situations.
+Whilst the rule of thirds in a fantastic way to immediately improve a photo’s composition and has been around since the 18th century, it can also hold you back if you stick to it in all situations.
 I find that some photos just don’t suit this “rule,” and it is instead better described as a “guideline.”

 The above photo is a good example of using the rule of thirds, in my opinion.
 If you obey the rule to the letter, you might be tempted to place the puffin off to the side.
 However, considering it is looking straight down the lens, there is no option but to place it centrally, in my opinion.